-If the marketing focus is on end users, the entrepreneur uses a pull strategy.
-This is a strategy that stimulates consumer’ demand, which then exerts pressure on wholesalers and retailers to carry a product.
+If the marketing focus is on end-users, the entrepreneur uses a pull strategy.
+This is a strategy that stimulates consumers’ demand, which then exerts pressure on wholesalers and retailers to carry a product.

 Consumer promotions usually used to stimulate repeat purchases and to entice new users.

 - Trade Allowance: This is a discount on the price of merchandise which enables the distribution or retailers to pass on a price cut to the ultimate consumer and, at the same time, earn a higher profit margin on the item.